jherning/link68/readme.txt

 Program and documentation copyright (c) Joseph Herning 2021.
 This is experimental software.
 Please read license at the end of this file.

-Link 68 is a pure Python computer-to-calc linking program for the TI 68k calculators.
+Link 68 is a pure Python computer-to-calc linking program for the TI 68k calculators using the traditional I/O port (2.5mm phone jack).
 It does not make use of external libraries except those Python modules needed to support various things (PySerial, PyUSB, PyPNG...).
+The TI-89, TI-89 Titanium, TI-92, TI-92+, and V200 are supported.
 As of release, testing has only been done on Linux.
 This manual assumes a Linux-like environment.
 Current features/capabilities:
  - sending/receiving normal variables using TI Graph Link format (including group format)
  - backing up all normal variables (i.e. not flash apps or AMS)
  - sending free flash apps and AMS updates